danielsqc/Stroke_Prediction/README.md

 ## Context

-This project aims to predict Stroke occurencies, based on several biological parameters, and compare the result of different models.
-For that, were implemented an ANN (Artificial Neural Networks), a Decision Tree model, and a SVM (Support Vector Machines).
+This project aims to predict Stroke occurrences based on several biological parameters and compare the result from different models.
+For that, an ANN (Artificial Neural Networks), a Decision Tree model, and an SVM (Support Vector Machines) were implemented.

 ## Dataset